 The location of the center of the deficit for the data agrees within errors with the expected location from the simulation.
-The results in Table 3 indicate that the absolute pointing error for Milagrito is no larger than $\sim 0.15^{\circ}$ , after correcting for the effects of the late light.
-The amount of the deficit is somewhat smaller than expected.
-The discrepancy is concentrated in events with small values of $N{Fit}$ , and is probably due to the fact that the simulation does not correctly model all aspects of the late light, especially the scattering of light in the water.
+The results in Table 3 indicate that the absolute pointing error for Milagrito is no larger than ~0.1°, after correcting for the effects of the late light.
+The amount of the deficit is somewhat smaller than expected, even after allowing for the effect of the underestimated background, discussed above.
+The discrepancy is concentrated in events with small values of N{Fit} , and is probably due to the fact that the simulation does not correctly model all aspects of the late light, especially the scattering of light in the water.

-4.2 The Energy Scale
+4.2 Error in the Energy Scale

-The agreement between the observed and expected position of the center of the shadow in α, the direction in which the shadow is deflected by the geomagnetic field, can be used to limit any difference between the energy scales in the simulation and the data.
-Milagrito responds to airshower particles at ground level, not to the energy of the primary cosmic ray.
+The agreement between the observed and expected position of the center of the shadow in α , the direction in which the shadow is deflected by the geomagnetic field, can be used to limit any difference between the energy scales in the simulation and the data.
+Milagrito responds to air-shower particles at ground level, not to the energy of the primary cosmic ray.
 The connection between the ground-level particles and the primary energy is made only indirectly in the Monte Carlo program that simulates the air shower.
 However, the deflection of the primary cosmic rays and the position of the detected shadow of the moon directly measure the magnetic rigidity of the primary cosmic rays.
 Thus the position of the shadow of the moon allows a direct comparison between the scale of the magnetic rigidity of detected particles in Milagrito and in the simulation.
-Figure 8 compares the displacement of the shadow as the energy scale in the simulation is varied with the measured position of the shadow.
+Figure 8 compares the displacement of the shadow.
 This implies that the ratio of the energy scale for detected events to the energy scale of simulated events is bounded (~1 standard deviation) by:

-$$0.5 < \frac{\langle E{obs} \rangle}{\langle E{sim} \rangle} < 1.2.$$
+$$0.5 < \frac{\langle E{obs} \rangle}{\langle E{sim} \rangle} < 2.1.$$